AltusConsulting/sparkbot-appd-botkit/README.md

 ## Heroku deployment

 Click below to quickly deploy the bot to Heroku.
-You will need your Spark token, AppDynamics account name and Public URL (see [How to run](#how-to-run) section below for details).
+You will need the following information:
+* Your Spark token
+* Your AppDynamics account name
+* Your public URL (for a Heroku deployment this would be `https://{app-name}.herokuapp.com`, where `{app-name}` is the name you chose for your Heroku app).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)